agarciamontoro/leap-motion-project/README.md

 The gesture was easily implemented with the Gesture interface of the API.

+## Second assignment
 ### Final implemented solution

 With the experience of our previous development, we realised that our design had a lot of difficulties for being expanded and maintained.
 For these reasons, we decided to use a new modular design, ordered in structured files and classes.
 This modular design will help us -or any other developer- in the future to reuse code for any other software.

 Furthermore, we changed the principal objective of *las chapas* game, deciding we would develop a billiard game.
 This decision was based on the difficulty of drawing a *chapa* and the lack of well-defined rules of the game.
 Also, the billiard is a world known game, whereas *las chapas* is also known in Spain.
 The change, however, did not force us to change all of our code, as the physics and logics involved in both game are quite similar.

+Due to all the changes commented before, many things develpoed in the **First assigment** have change, for example the tutorial.

 #### Description of billiard game physics
 The physics considered in this billiard game are the following: the **friction** of the balls with the table, the **collisions** between balls and between the balls and the table, and the **force applied** to the white ball.
 All the movements are then studied as uniformly accelerated movements, slowed down by the friction.